drasgo/MASimPyGame/README.md

 Implementation of flocking in pygame with hallow objects in the environment

 ## Contents
-1. `main.py` The main file to execute, can specify here:
+1. `main.py` The main file to execute, can specify here the general simulation settings:
-    - the number of boids
+    - the number of agents
     - screen size
-    - forces to execute (wander, align, separate, cohere)
     - obstacle presence
     - obstacle type
-    - boids inside or outside the obstacle
+    - agents inside or outside the obstacle
-    - to display screen or not

-2. `simulation.py` Contains the main execution loop: the game is initialized and ran until the user exits the window
+2. `simulation.py` Contains the main execution loop: the simulation is initialized and ran until the user exits the window.
-3. `swarm.py` Defines the swarm behavior (weights for each force applied), as well as the update sequence
+3. `swarm.py` Contains the possible swarm classes.
+Currently, only flocking implemented.
-4. `agents.py` Defines the properties of boids (mass of a boid) and obstacles.
+4. `agents.py` Containts the possible agent types to be utilized by the swarm classes.
+Defines the agent properties and actions
+5. `physical_objects.py` Contains a main object class in which a specific obstacle type can be loaded
-5. `functions.py` Contains useful vector transformation functions
+6. `functions.py` Contains useful vector transformation functions

 ## How it works
-Simply run the main.py file from terminal
+Simply run the main.py file from terminal.

-## Bugs
-Sometimes the agent gets stuck at the corners of the object --> still to be fully fixed
+If you want to change the behavior of the agents, then you can adjust the global variables defined within the `agents.py` file.
+If you want to change the shape of the obstacles, choose a different file to load in the `physical_objects.py` file.

 Have fun!
-Here is how it looks:
+Here are some flocking examples:

 Boids outside a circle object